KHN190/lox-sharp/README.md

 * 2020.4.12 Expressions.
 * 2020.4.16 Control flows.
 * 2020.5.14 Functions.
+* 2020.5.16 Anonymous functions & Can assign var using statements.

 ## Want to do

-* anonymous function
-* exception handling
+* exception handling.
-* add more native functions
+* more native functions.

 ## License